-10. By accepting your Offer you agree to comply with the University's Statutes and Regulations as amended from time to time and with the Statements and Codes of Policy, Practice and Procedure that are made under them.
+- 10. By accepting your Offer you agree to comply with the University's Statutes and Regulations as amended from time to time and with the Statements and Codes of Policy, Practice and Procedure that are made under them.
 Links to these on the University website are available at the Governance and Planning 'Legislation' pages and the Examination Regulations search page.
-They include:
+They include: - a. the University's Code of Discipline under Statute XI, which sets out behaviour which is considered unacceptable by students and which may result in disciplinary action; - other regulations concerning your studies, residence, conduct and behaviour: examples are regulations relating to examinations, the ownership and exploitation of intellectual property, harassment, the use of IT and library facilities, health and safety issues and legislative requirements such as data protection; and

-- a. the University's Code of Discipline under Statute XI, which sets out behaviour which is considered unacceptable by students and which may result in disciplinary action; - other regulations concerning your studies, residence, conduct and behaviour: examples are regulations relating to examinations, the ownership and exploitation of intellectual property, harassment, the use of IT and library facilities, health and safety issues and legislative requirements such as data protection; and - c. any Health and Safety Instructions ('HSI') setting out standards of behaviour required of you during any pandemic (including Covid-19), epidemic or local health emergency.
-The term 'HSI' includes any University code, policy or guidance, as introduced or updated from time to time, which sets out behaviour required of students during any pandemic, epidemic or local health emergency.
-You are required to comply with any HSI as a condition of being permitted access to in-person teaching and facilities and failure to comply may result in loss of that access and/or disciplinary action. - 11.
+- c. any Health and Safety Instructions ('HSI') setting out standards of behaviour required of you during any pandemic, epidemic or local health emergency.
+'HSI' includes any University code, policy or guidance issued in such circumstances.
+If an HSI is in force you must comply with it as a condition of in-person access to teaching and facilities, and may be disciplined for non-compliance. - 11.
 The key provisions that you need to be aware of are the Examination Regulations for Recognised Students, available via the Contents Page of the Examination Regulations section of the University website, and the other provisions summarised in your Student Handbook, your Offer and in these Terms and Conditions. - 12.
 By accepting your Offer you agree that the University may take disciplinary action against you for breach of its Statutes and Regulations and the Statements and Codes of Policy, Practice and Procedure, including the Code of Discipline and any HSI.
-Such action could result in sanctions including suspension or termination of Recognised Student Status.
+Such action could result in sanctions including suspension or termination of Recognised Student Status. - 13.
+You are only permitted to access or use University land, premises, facilities or services for the academic, welfare, leisure or sporting purposes for which such premises, facilities or services have been provided, or for meetings and events for other purposes where section 6 of the University's Code of Practice on Freedom of Speech has been complied with.
+Misuse of, unauthorised access to or use of, or occupation of University land, premises, facilities or services, and/or activities which prevent or substantially limit or impede authorised access or use by University students or staff, or which attempt to do so, are not permitted and may result in disciplinary action under Statute XI.